frsong/tf-examples/README.md

 * `datasets/iris/iris.txt`, a subset of the full [Iris flower dataset](https://archive.ics.uci.edu/ml/datasets/Iris), is used to illustrate simple linear and logistic regression.
 It contains the sepal length, petal length, and species label for _Iris versicolor_ and _Iris virginica_.

-* MNIST downloads and/or extracts itself as needed.
+* The MNIST handwritten digit dataset downloads and/or extracts itself as needed.

 * The Tiny Shakespeare corpus, which is originally from https://github.com/karpathy/char-rnn and consists of a subset of Shakespeare's works, is used for the char-rnn example.